danielbackes/rocketseat-gobarber-web/README.md

   - How animate died components with react-spring and how animate using css keyframes.
   - Create a request that has multipart/form-data content type, using FormData Javascript class.
   - Customize input file.
+  - How test pages, hooks and components using **testing-library/react** and **testing-library/react-hooks** libraries:
+    - Mock, spy and stub functions
+    - Find on the DOM by text, placeholder and testeId.
+    - Async with waitFor, waitForNextUpdate, act.
+    - Use fireEvent to change value, trigger focus and blur events.
+    - Test with expect, objectContaining, toHaveStyle, toHaveBeenCalledWith, toBeUndefined, toBeTruthy.

 ## What I did in this project?